 Mr. Gass is recognized for his expertise and thought leadership on the intersection of antitrust and intellectual property law.
-He is a lecturer at the University of California, Berkeley School of Law (Boalt Hall), where he teaches a seminar on "Copyright, Competition, and Technology," and in the past taught the basic copyright law course.
-He is also Vice Chair of the ABA Intellectual Property Section, Copyright Division, Committee on Broadcasting, Sound Recordings and Performing Artists.
+He is a lecturer at the University of California, Berkeley School of Law (Boalt Hall), where he teaches Copyright Law and related courses, including a seminar on “Copyright, Competition, and Technology.”
+He is also Chair-elect of the ABA Intellectual Property section's committee on Sound Recordings and Performing Artists.

 His expertise includes: